ouvaa/ouvaa.github.io/README.md

 ## Contributing

 Interested in contributing to Ouvaalan?
 We'd love your help.
 Ouvaalan is an open source project, built one contribution at a time by users like you.
-See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.
+See [the contributing page](docs/contributing.html) for instructions on how to contribute.